Fluidity to Launch Ethereum-based Tokenized Mortgages in California and New York

 Tokenized real estate demonstrates just one asset class experiencing the benefits of DLT through security tokens.

 In fact, AirSwap facilitated the world’s first compliant peer-to-peer transfer of a security token on a public blockchain.
 To take things further, crypto lending is also starting to take off.
-A review of the Celsius Network shows notable success for the realm of crypto lending.

 Other tokenized real estate includes the St. Regis Luxury Resort in Aspen, Colorado, which raised $18 million through a Security Token Offering (STO).